PixelTheater/DodecaRGB-firmware/docs/coding_guidelines.md

 ## Documentation

-- Write clear comments for classes, methods, and critical logic.
+- In code, write clear comments for classes, methods, and critical logic.
-- Document assumptions, constraints, and expected behavior of code.
+- Add coments to code where it helps document assumptions, constraints, and expected behavior.
-- Keep documentation short and factual, only add comments that improve clarity
-- Add comments in code to point out known problems, limitations, or common pitfalls.
+- Add comments to code that has known problems, limitations, or could be the source of common errors.
+- Aim to keep documentation short and factual, organized into logical sections, and explained with examples.
+- In Markdown files, leave a blank line between headings and code blocks.
-- After any major changes, update the developer guide and tutorial creating_animations.md.
+- After any major change is working, update the developer guide and tutorial creating_animations.md.
-- After any major changes, update the README.md with any new or changed information.
+- After any major change, update the README.md with any new or changed information.
-- After any major changes, update the VERSION variable in the main.cc file.
+- After any major commit, update the VERSION variable in the main.cc file.